autumnleaves123/info-2300-final-project/documents/design-plan.md

 ### Hosting Plan

-[What is your plan for hosting your client's website?]
 - We will not be hosting our website for the client, as stated by the requirements of this project.
+But we can give them the website and they can host the website.
 We have notified the client of this.

 ### Client's Edits

-[Does the client need the ability to edit the site after the end of the semester?
-If **Yes**, tell us how you site fit your client's need.
-If **No**, write down N/A.]
+- Yes.
+We will implement different forms for changing/updating the content of the website for teh admins.
+For instance, our website would have a form for uploading different content on the feeds/announcement section in the home page (only visible/accessible by admins)

 ### Information Architecture, Content, and Navigation